 What is the fastest red flag in a bidstream review?

 A vendor that cannot explain source paths, field provenance, or permitted uses.
 If the answer is only "exchange data" without a field-level control story, pause before testing.
+Another red flag is refusal to provide dated consent artifacts for the current feed.

 Where does bidstream fit in GSDSI buyer workflows?